 For example, some economic models such as the PRIMES model used by EU environmental agencies are designed only for measuring sectoral effects, not economy-wide effects.
 PRIMES is primarily designed to show the effect of policy changes on energy markets.
-It can calculate the direct cost implications of reduced energy use but not the economy-wide impact on gross domestic product (GDP), employment, investment, etc. Thus, the results of this model, which show a reduction of only 0.12% in GDP to the EU in 2010 from complying with the Kyoto Protocol, are not an accurate measure of the total costs to EU housebusinesses, holds, the economy, and government.
-(See Figure 5.)
+It can calculate the direct cost implications of reduced energy use but not the economy-wide impact on gross domestic product (GDP), employment, investment, etc. Thus, the results of this model, which show a reduction of only 0.12% in GDP to the EU in 2010 from complying with the Kyoto Protocol, are not an accurate measure of the total costs to EU households, businesses, the economy, and government.
+(See Figure 4.)
 These sectoral models underestimate the negative economic effects by a factor of 10 to 15 times (0.12 vs. 1.5 to 2.0).
 Such reliance on results from PRIMES has led EU officials, industry, and households to believe that the costs of achieving the Kyoto Protocol's targets and the further cuts planned for the second and subsequent commitment periods will be relatively small.
+However, the new study "ACROPOLIS," released by DG Research of the European Commission in September 2003, noted that the tighter targets required under the second commitment period could reduce GDP by 1.3% annually by 2030.

 Even general equilibrium models, which measure "big picture" impacts on an economy after it has had time to adjust (over 30 to 40 years) to higher energy prices, show GDP losses of about 1 percent per year under Kyoto, which are an order of magnitude greater than PRIMES.
-(See Figure 5.)
+(See Figure 4.)
 Even though general equilibrium models look at a period of time much longer than the Kyoto timetable, their results more accurately reflect the consequences of curbing emissions than does a sectoral model like PRIMES.
 General equilibrium models reflect the full economic impact of reducing emissions, not just the impact on the energy sector.
-Given their long time frame, general equilibrium models are unable to capture short-term adjustment costs and therefore probably underestimate near-term impacts.
+Given their long time frame, general equilibrium models are unable to capture short-term adjustment costs and therefore probably underestimate nearterm impacts.
 Despite that fact, they still indicate that the economic impact of meeting Kyoto and post-Kyoto emissions targets will have an economic impact far greater than PRIMES.

-Macroeconomic models provide an assessment of the overall economic costs of meeting emission targets where the short-term, frictional costs of adjustment are included.
+Macroeconomic models provide an assessment of the overall economic costs of meeting emission targets where the shortterm, frictional costs of adjustment are included.
 These models, which US scholars and climate policy modelers began using in the early 1990s to measure the impact of Kyoto on the US economy, quantify the impact on employment, investment, budget receipts, and GDP growth when an economy is "shocked" by having to make quick changes in its capital stock, production processes, lifestyles, etc. Results of macroeconomic models show that Kyoto would have negative effects on the US economy in the range of 1.5 percent to about 4 percent of GDP in 2010.
-(See Figure 6.)
+(See Figure 5.)

-■ Macroeconomic Model Estimates for the UK, Germany, the Netherlands and Spain emission targets being discussed by EU policymakers: (1) 60 percent below 2000 levels by 2050 and (2) zero emissions by 2050.
+■ Macroeconomic Model Estimates for the UK, Germany, the Netherlands and Spain